Find what you need in our searchable FAQ.

 Is it possible to donate books to your library?

 Dahlgren Memorial Library [DML] welcomes gifts that strengthen and support the library’s mission and collections as well as the mission of the Georgetown University Medical Center.
-However, DML is in the forefront of health sciences libraries in moving from a 20th Century print based collection to a 21st Century electronic only collection.
-Our available resources are broader and deeper in scope than ever before, but we no longer acquire journal / serial publications in print, and acquire very few print books.
+However, DML collections are 99% electronic only.
+Available resources are broader and deeper in scope than ever before, but the library no longer acquires journal / serial publications in print, and acquires very few print books.

 Dahlgren Memorial Library does not collect or retain materials of an archival or historic nature and does not have a “history of medicine” program, mission or collection.
 If material is believed to be of historic value or significance, DML may work with the Georgetown University Archives to review the materials for potential acquisition, but DML reserves the right to sell donated material and/or donate to another organization.

 Donors who wish to receive a tax deduction for gifts should seek professional tax accountant or estate counsel prior to making a gift.
 The IRS prohibits librarians and other staff from appraising materials or for paying for or arranging for appraisals.
 Pertinent information is available in IRS Publication No. 561 "Determining the Value of Donated Property".